-This is where Kubernetes is the real champ.
+This is where Kubernetes monitoring comes into the picture.
 It helps developers meet user demands and deployment needs through instant scalability, fault tolerance of applications, and real-time customization, as well as respond to changing security challenges.

 With Kubernetes, however, it can be difficult to know exactly what is happening internally in your applications, especially when things go wrong.
 That’s where Java agents can come in handy.